-Resources: There are none.
+Resources: The joint health scrutiny arrangements will be supported by existing officer resources.
 Legal and Governance: The National Health Service Act 2006, as amended by the Health and Social Care Act 2012, confers health scrutiny functions to local authorities.
-The Joint Health Overview and Scrutiny Committee is established in accordance with the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013

-In accordance with the provisions of the Local Government Act 2000 and specific guidance from the Secretary of State, the political balance requirement must be applied in respect of each joint committee which may be established.
+The Joint Health Overview and Scrutiny Committee is established in accordance with the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013 In accordance with the provisions of the Local Government Act 2000 and specific guidance from the Secretary of State, the political balance requirement must be applied in respect of each joint committee which may be established.
 However, it is possible for political proportionality to be waived subject to the agreement of all parties involved.
 Risk: Failure to have a joint committee arrangement would mean that health issues that cross local authority boundaries would not be considered to the detriment of health provision.
 Equality: An equality impact assessment is not required.
-Health and Wellbeing: The overall aim of the joint committee is to improve the health and wellbeing of the population of Sandwell and West Birmingham.
+Health and The overall aim of the joint committee is to improve Wellbeing: the health and wellbeing of the population of Sandwell and West Birmingham.
 Social Value There are no direct social value implications arising from this report.
 The overall social value arising from the joint committee arrangements would be to improve the health and wellbeing of the population of Sandwell and West Birmingham.
+Climate There are no direct implications arising from Change: implementing joint health scrutiny arrangements.
+Corporate Corporate parenting implications will be considered by Parenting: elected members on items considered as part of the joint health scrutiny arrangements.